-The Certified Local Government (CLG) Program is a preservation partnership between local, state and national governments focused on promoting historic preservation at the grass roots level.
-The program is jointly administered by the National Park Service (NPS) and the State Historic Preservation Offices (SHPOs) in each state, with each local community working through a certification process to become recognized as a Certified Local Government (CLG).
+The Certified Local Government (CLG) program is a preservation partnership between local, state, and national governments focused on promoting historic preservation at the local level.
+The program is jointly administered by the National Park Service (NPS) and the State Historic Preservation Office (SHPO) in each state.

 Certified Local Government Communities in Michigan

-As of January 2019, thirty Michigan local governments have become CLGs.
+As of June 2020, 32 Michigan local governments have become CLGs.